johndinofrio/661_Planning/README.txt

 661 - Planning for Autonomous Robots
 Project 1: 8 Puzzle Problem

 Note:   Code takes a while to run
+        No solvability check

 #Step Zero: Imported Libraries
 import numpy as np